unbit/uwsgi-docs/Pty.rst

 The Pty plugin
 ==============

-- Available since uWSGI 1.9.15, supported on Linux and OSX
+- Available since uWSGI 1.9.15, supported on Linux, OpenBSD, FreeBSD and OSX

 This plugin allows you to attach pseudo terminals to your applications.